 - Providing the opportunity for professional growth reflection.

 Opticians will work on at least 2 learning goals annually based on competencies that need development.
 These goals are SMART (specific, measureable, attainable, realistic, and timely).
-Opticians will work on activities to achieve their learning goals.
+Opticians will develop a plan to achieve their learning goals.
+This will include activities to achieve their learning goals.
 Then opticians will reflect on how these activities helped develop their skills and knowledge and improve their practice.

 As an optician, the new CCP will provide you the data you need to focus and plan your professional progress.
 In addition, it will assure the public that opticians are staying competent throughout the length of their career.